lucascavalare/lucascavalare.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
 Plus, I am very fond of DIY, I love to rebuild old cars and play around with my minimalist sense of art, apart from these I love listening to music.
-I am eager to meet new people, to connect, discuss, network and grow, mostly meet-ups.
+I am eager to meet new people, to connect, discuss, network and grow.
 </p>

 <p class="about-text">